Van Buren School District

 The Van Buren School District logo with its motto "Every Child--Whatever it Takes."

 Van Buren School District (VBSD) is located in Van Buren, Arkansas.
 As of the 2005–6 school year, there were 5,932 students enrolled and employed over 600 regular employees and over 100 substitute employees.

 History

 Merle Dickerson served as the superintendent until her June 2014 resignation; Kerry Schneider therefore became interim superintendent.

+Harold Jeffcoat is the current (2026) superintendent.

 Schools

-As of 2015, VBSD had six elementary schools (K-5), two middle schools (6-8), one junior high schools (9) and one high school (10-12).
+As of 2015, VBSD had six elementary schools (K-5), two middle schools (6–8), one junior high schools (9) and one high school (10–12).